-A point worth consideration is that regulations that control the dimensions of residential space for the purpose of safeguarding health and safety have significantly, although unintentionally, influenced the visual appearance of residential environment.
+A point worth considering is the fact that regulations that control the dimensions of residential space for the purpose of safeguarding health and safety have significantly, although unintentionally, influenced the visual appearance of residential environment.
 The problem in urban residential development is the growing concern about the absence of satisfactory design in the spatial arrangement of housing.
 The model furnishes graphic proof of the rigid and monotonous spacing of the buildings in the study area.